 How to Use This Grip?

-A close grip bench press is generally regarded as your hands being shoulder width apart, or just inside.
+A close grip bench press is generally regarded as your hands being shoulder width apart or just inside.

 When Should You Use This Grip?